-Patient Directory: For hospitalized patients, SBUH may list your name, the unit where you are located in the facility, general medical status and religious affiliation in the patient directory.
+Patient Directory: For hospitalized patients, the hospitals may list your name, the unit where you are located in the facility, general medical status and religious affiliation in the patient directory.
 Information such as your location or condition may be provided as appropriate to members of the clergy, your family members, visitors and members of the press who ask for you by name.
-If you do not want us to list this information in SBUH’s patient directory or provide it to clergy or others, you must request to speak to the Assistant Director of Nursing (ADN) on duty at any time during your hospitalization.
+If you do not want us to list this information in the hospitals’ patient directory or provide it to clergy or others, you must request to speak to the Assistant Director of Nursing (ADN) on duty at any time during your hospitalization.

-Communication With Those Involved in Your Care: The individual entities of the SBOHCA may use and disclose your health information to notify or assist in notifying a family member, other relative or close personal friend about your general condition, other information as needed to participate in the provisions of your healthcare or in the event of your death.
+Communication With Those Involved in Your Care: The individual entities of the SBOHCA may use and disclose your health information to notify or assist in notifying a family member, other relative or a close personal friend about your general condition, other information as needed to participate in the provisions of your healthcare or in the event of your death.
 If you are unable or unavailable to agree or object to these communication(s), our health professionals will use their best judgment in communicating with your family and others.